sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

+### Symphonic Spotlight

+#### Sunday, May 26, 2024 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+Enjoy a concert that will spotlight many of the DVO’s wonderful musicians including clarinetist Michael Westwood on Spohr’s Clarinet Concerto No. 1.
+We will also present our Student Composer Competition winning piece and Schumann’s Symphony No. 4.

+***

+## UPCOMING CONCERTS

+### Sight, Sound, Symphony!

+#### Sunday, November 3, 2024 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+In partnership with the Dundas Valley School of Art (DVSA).

+Featuring Live Art by Sandee Ewasiuk & a pre-concert art experience for families with Artist Keira McArthur, DVSA

+This one-hour concert is designed for families and children.
+Repertoire will include music by Copland, Villa-Lobos, Beethoven and Mussorgsky.
+Evocative projected images will accompany the repertoire.
+With the support of the pre-concert art experience, children in the audience will be encouraged make their own piece of art during one of the musical selections.

+***

+## PAST CONCERTS

+## Concerts of the 2023-2024 Season

 ### Romance and Adventure

 #### Sunday, February 4, 2024 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

 [Download complete program](/images/concerts/2024/2024-02-04 DVO program.pdf){: .btn .btn--accent}
 [View concert livestream](https://stpaulsdundas.com/dvo){: .btn .btn--accent}

+<iframe src="https://player.vimeo.com/video/909844019?h=26ff8d9bdf&color=fff&byline=0&portrait=0" width="320" height="180" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 [![Romance and Adventure concert poster](/images/concerts/2024/poster-2024-02-04-small.png)](/images/concerts/2024/poster-2024-02-04.pdf)